 All our meals follow the government guidance on healthly school meals.
 All children eat together at lunchtime with staff enjoying a range of home-cooked and locally sourced food.
 Our chef, Toru, and his team vary the menu regularly to take advatage of seasonal foods and fruits.
-Here is a copy of our latest menu.
+Here is a sample copy of our menu.
 From time to time we have family suppers where all are welcome to have supper.
 Every week we have a family breakfast where all can share breakfast before the school day.
 The menu for this includes yogurt and granola, bacon and egg muffins, cheese and herb muffins, french toast, toast and honey or jam.
 All diets are catered for including halal, gluten free, vegetarian.

 Halal Meat Certificates.

 All our meat is a choice of either non-halal or halal.
 Unless parents have told us they wish their child to have halal meat all children are given non-halal meat.
 Both meats are cooked separately and kept separate for serving.
 All children and adults have a choice.
 Family breakfasts and suppers have non-halal and halal options.

 These run every day in the school hall and can be booked and paid for online the week before.

 A nutritious breakfast of cereal, toast, orange juice and milk is provided and there are games and activities for the children.
 This costs £2.25 a day.
 Children receiving Pupil Premium may have a free space but must book it in advance.